-It’s been nearly 20 years since the shocking death of one of the most dynamic and famous musicians in Dayton history.
+It’s been 20 years since the shocking death of one of the most dynamic and famous musicians in Dayton history.

 Larry Troutman shot his brother, talkbox pioneer Roger Troutman outside of Roger Troutman's Dayton music studio as part of a murder-suicide on April 25, 1999.